orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 This feature is available with Orbeon Forms 4.2 and newer.

-Up to version 4.1, Orbeon Forms had a few configurable buttons to specify what happens with form data:
+Up to version 4.1, Orbeon Forms had a few predefined buttons to specify what happens with form data:

 - The "Save" button saves data to the database.
 - The "Submit" button saves data and shows a dialog after saving (with options to clear data, keep data, navigate to another page, or close the window).